cyrusbehr/YOLOv8-TensorRT-CPP/README.md

 ### Getting Started
 This project demonstrates how to use the TensorRT C++ API to run GPU inference for the YoloV8.
-It makes use of my other project [tensorrt-cpp-api](https://github.com/cyrusbehr/tensorrt-cpp-api) to run inference behind the scenes, so make sure you are familiar with that project.
+It makes use of my other project [tensorrt-cpp-api](https://github.com/cyrusbehr/tensorrt-cpp-api) to run inference behind the scene, so make sure you are familiar with that project.

 ### Prerequisites
 - Install CUDA, instructions [here](https://developer.nvidia.com/cuda-11.2.0-download-archive).